 Introduction to basic camera skills and photographic storytelling techniques.
-Pictures are supposedly worth 1000 words, but how do we build those photographs into a story?
+Section Description: Pictures are supposedly worth 1000 words, but how do we build those photographs into a story?
 How do we connect images to craft complex narrative?
 How are images used to mislead?
 In this course, we’ll explore how photographs are used to tell a wide range of stories and practice telling our own stories with photographs.
-We will cover basic camera operation and other technical considerations, along with post-processing to build a solid foundation for creating photographs and telling stories.
-Students should have access to a digital camera—ideally one capable of shooting in RAW format.
+We will cover some history and theory of photography and photojournalism, basic camera operation, and technical considerations, along with post-processing as we build a solid foundation for creating photographs and telling stories.
+Section Expectation: Students should have access to a digital camera—ideally one capable of shooting in RAW format.
 A subscription to Adobe Lightroom is also highly recommended.
 Prior photography experience is not required.

 Please contact the instructor for information about this course.

 Courses may be cancelled due to low enrollment.
 Show your interest by enrolling.

 |Last Day to Add|

 |ANNB 300 Z1||Anatomy & Neurobiology: Human Gross Anatomy (hybrid)||to||Mon|

 |ARTS 001 Z1||Art Studio: Drawing (remote)||to||Tue|

 |GRNS 326 OL1||Graduate Nursing: Hlth Care Eth,Policy,Politics (online)|

 There are no courses that meet this criteria.